Polestar 2 review: range, battery & charging

-As with all electric vehicles, getting as close as possible to the car's claimed range will require careful throttle application and smooth driving.
+As with all electric vehicles, getting as close as possible to the car's claimed range requires careful throttle application and smooth driving.
 Making regular full use of the Polestar's impressive power and torque will drain the range significantly.
-Polestar also provides an online calculator to help owners figure out how often they'll need to charge their car.
+Polestar provides an online calculator to help owners figure out how often they'll need to charge their car.
 A slider for weekly distance is translated into total monthly charges, total savings versus petrol or diesel and projected CO2 emissions reductions.
 It'll also help you find charging points.

 In This Review

 - 1VerdictWith the addition of two single-motor variants, Polestar's Tesla Model 3 rival is more affordable, but still strikes a great balance between practicality and desirability

 - 2Range, battery & charging - currently readingLots of charging options and competitive range figures keep the Polestar 2 on par with its rivals

 - 3Running costs & insuranceGenerous standard servicing deal and zero road tax make up for what's likely to be an expensive insurance premium for the Polestar 2

 - 5Interior, dashboard & infotainmentGreat build quality, familiar architecture and impressive Google-powered infotainment all count in the Polestar 2's favour here